joshukraine/ofreport.com/content/articles/2019-06-07-calm-before-the-storm.md

 image: "/2019/daddys-home-1200w.jpeg"
 image_lg: "/2019/daddys-home-3000w.jpeg"
 caption: "&ldquo;Daddy's home!&rdquo; As something of a finale to our otherwise quiet spring season, I got to attend the wedding of a good friend in the US.
 After a week away from my family, and a joyful reunion upon my return, it's time to buckle up.
 CMO 2019 is only days away!"
+preview: >
+  Daniel Courter first visited us in Ukraine in 2007 along with his father Anthony and younger brother Aaron.
+He later went on to participate in both CMO 2009 and CMO 2010.
+This spring, on May 25th, I had the privilege of attending his wedding to Genesis Laubenthal.
+It was a beautiful ceremony, and Kelsie and I are excited to see how God will use Daniel and Genesis for His glory!

 ---